marcelpatrick/3rdPersonV2/README.md

 - Implement our GameHasEnded() in our player controller class, to be called from EndGame(), and show win or loose widgets into our viewport and restart the game
 - Implement a timer inside GameHasEnded() to call the RestartLevel function from within it after a time range.
-- Include a public dependency "UMG" in our project build (MyShooter.Build.cs) to support for the Widgets

 MyShooter.Build.cs
 ```